 Food and nutrition

-The Farm Bill could also help improve grain producers’ fortunes by steering more funding into promotional activities that could incentivize farmers to grow hempseed food and expand the domestic market, which is now served almost exclusively by imports, and by promoting international trade agreements.
+The Farm Bill could also help improve grain producers’ fortunes by steering more funding into promotional activities that could incentivize farmers to grow hempseed food and expand the domestic market, which is now served almost exclusively by imports.

 There’s also an argument to be made for seed-based outputs in the context of nutrition, always a key foundational element in the Farm Bill, which funds programs that promote healthy food.